 Why Proper Technique Matters

 Improper technique can lead to a variety of issues, both physically and in terms of performance.
 For disc sports specifically, proper technique is crucial for accurate and consistent throws and catches.
-Without it, players are more prone to injuries such as strains or sprains, which can result in missed games or even long-term damage.
+Without it, students are more prone to injuries such as strains or sprains, which can result in missed games or even long-term damage.

-Step By Step Guide on Teaching Proper Throwing and Catching Technique
+Step-by-Step Guide on Teaching Proper Throwing and Catching Technique

 Step 1: Introduce the Disc